Human Rights Complaints: what is needed, timeline & fees

 After the consultation, you will have the option of proceeding with unbundled services or full representations.

 Unbundled services (also known as limited scope retainer): with this option, we would be specifically retained for the task of preparing and filing the human rights complaint and would not be identified as your legal representative.
 You would personally sign the complaint and we would provide your contact information (or the contact information for a support person you identify) for who the Tribunal should correspond with in the future.
-Our fee for this service is $1000 plus tax.
+Our standard fee for this service is $1000 plus tax.

 Full retainer: with this option, we would be retained to represent you on an ongoing basis with the complaint and we would include our information for communication with the Tribunal going forward.
 The retainer should be discussed during your initial consultation, however the range is typically $2000-$3000 and the fee for filing the complaint will depend on the time it takes to prepare it (generally around $1000).
 Any unused retainer will remain in our trust fund pending further work on your matter.